NathanielPather/Multithreading-And-Concurrency-Practice/README.md

 The main thread then regains control and prints the counter value.
 The final result is 20 million as expected.

-The reason for the program is to understand the randomness and unpredictability of poor thread implementation.
+The reason for the program is to understand the purpose of locks and appreciate their value.
-Each run of the program yields a different result, and the correct counter value of 20 million is rarely achieved.
+Each run of the program yields the same result.
+The correct counter value of 20 million is always achieved.

 ### Learning outcomes